 The HSE is not the only regulator which can bring its powers to bear on businesses that do not manage to ensure safety in regard of their activities.
 The Environment Agency (EA), the Care Quality Commission (CQC), the Civil Aviation Authority (CAA), the Food Standards Agency (FSA) and the Office for Rail and Road (ORR) are some of the most well-known.

-Often it is children who bear the brunt of the cost where trespass is concerned, they are often focussed on such mundane situations like retrieving their ball or looking for somewhere to play and do not always understand the reasons barriers are placed in their way and or any hazards presented by a site.
+Often it is children who bear the brunt of the cost where trespass is concerned.
+They are often focussed on such mundane situations like retrieving their ball or looking for somewhere to play, and do not always understand the reasons barriers are placed in their way and or any hazards presented by a site.

-Whilst construction sites with half built buildings, available building materials, open excavations, scaffolding, or plant are required to enclose themselves and restrict access to hazardous areas, i.e., cover excavations, remove access points to scaffolding and manage their plant.
-Other sites which are just as likely to present a lure to children are still not managing the hazards posed by their activities sufficiently.
+Whilst construction sites with half built buildings, available building materials, open excavations, scaffolding, or plant are required to enclose themselves and restrict access to hazardous areas, other sites which are just as likely to present a lure to children are still not managing the hazards posed by their activities sufficiently.

 Such a site is a railway terminus.
 Despite campaigns run by various bodies connected to the rail industry, the following instances demonstrate that the site owners / managers must ensure that the sites they are responsible for cannot be accessed or the risk of harm is reduced as far as is reasonably practicable, as they are not safe places to play.

 The investigation by the ORR determined that trespassers often came onto the site as a disused signal box had the reputation of being “haunted” and that the yard operator had failed to ensure that non employees were not exposed to risk arising from the business’s activities.

-Earlier this year a company was fined £135,000 after a 13-year-old boy was left with serious injures following an electric shock.
+Another company was fined £135,000 after a 13-year-old boy was left with serious injures following an electric shock.
 They had failed to maintain and where necessary improve the fencing of the site.
 This contributed to the incident which occurred in 2016 as it allowed access to the site to a group of teenagers, one of whom climbed onto a wagon stopped by a set of signals, allowing him to get close to the 25,000-volt overhead cable where he received an electric shock.

 The ORR’s investigation determined that trespass was known to occur and that due to the state of the fencing such unauthorised access was a straightforward matter.
 Despite efforts taken to raise awareness of hazards and limit the number of trespassers overall, in this case it had failed to maintain an adequate boundary or stop people getting into the yard.